zhezhaoa/ngram2vec/README.md

 <a href="http://www.aclweb.org/anthology/D17-1023"><em>Ngram2vec: Learning Improved Word Representations from Ngram Co-occurrence Statistics</em></a>
 , aiming at learning high quality word embedding and ngram embedding.

 Thansks to its well-designed architecture (we will talk about it later), ngram2vec toolkit provides a general and powerful framework, which is able to include researches of a large amount of papers and many popular toolkits such as word2vec.
 Ngram2vec toolkit allows researchers to learn representations upon co-occurrence statistics easily.
-Besides word embedding, ngram2vec can generate embeddings of different granularities.
+Ngram2vec can generate embeddings of different granularities (beyond word embedding).
 For example, ngram2vec toolkit could be used for learning text embedding.
 Text embeddings trained by ngram2vec are very competitive.
 They outperform many deep and complex neural networks and achieve state-of-the-art results on a range of datasets.
 More details will be released later.

 Ngram2vec has been successfully applied on many projects.
-For example, <a href="https://github.com/Embedding/Chinese-Word-Vectors"><em>Chinese-Word-Vectors</em></a> provides over 100 word embeddings with different properties.
+For example, <a href="https://github.com/Embedding/Chinese-Word-Vectors"><em>Chinese-Word-Vectors</em></a> provides over 100  Chinese word embeddings with different properties.
 All embeddings are trained by ngram2vec toolkit.

 The original version (v0.0.0) of ngram2vec can be downloaded on github release.
 Python2 is recommended.
 One can download ngram2vec v0.0.0 for reproducing results.

 ## Features
 Ngram2vec is featured by decoupled architecture.
 The process from raw corpus to final embeddings is decoupled into multiple modules.
 This brings many advantages compared with other toolkits.
-* Well-organized
+* Well-organized: The ngram2vec toolkit is easy to read and understand.
-* Extensibility
+* Extensibility: One can add co-occurrence statistics and embedding models with little effort.
-* Intermediate results reuse
+* Intermediate results reuse: Intermediate results are written to disk and reused later, which largely boosts the efficiency in both speed and space.
-* Comprehensive
+* Comprehensive: Ngram2vec includes a large amount of works related with word embedding
-* Embeddings of different linguistic unit.
+* Embeddings of different linguistic units: Ngram2vec can learn embeddings of different linguistic units.
+For example, ngram2vec is able to produce high-quality text embeddings which achieve SOTA reults on a range of datasets.

 ## Requirements